Home

 Updated: 5 minutes to read

 As of now, the Gentoo Handbook, which is the official Gentoo installation guide, mainly focuses on steps to install a system based on OpenRC instead of systemd.
 After all, as a project mainly maintained by Gentoo developers, it would be a surprise if Gentoo did not introduce OpenRC as the distribution’s init system with primary support.
-For people who want to use systemd on Gentoo, the Handbook does include some instructions in itself, but it sometimes asks the users to refer to the standalone systemd article too. …
+For people who want to use systemd on Gentoo, the Handbook does include some instructions in itself, but it sometimes asks the users to refer to the standalone systemd article too.
+In my opinion, that article is very comprehensive but is not well organized: steps that should be performed during the installation process scatter around the entire article, making it easy to miss required steps.
+Therefore, this article is created as my effort to come up with a clear and working procedure for getting systemd to work on Gentoo. …

 Gentoo Configuration Guide: GNOME on systemd